Muruganandhu/Taleo/README.md

 # Taleo
-Donwload / clone the project to your local. run dotnet build in command prompt
+Download / clone the project to your local. run dotnet build in command prompt

 once the build is succeed